 - 6. Next, double-click UpperFilters and under "Value data:" type in: ksthunk (case-sensitive, all 1 word).
 Now click OK.

 - 7. Click File > Exit to close the Registry Editor.
-Try and connect your MIDI device to the software again.
+Disconnect, then re-connect your MIDI device to the software again.